metaskills/minitest-spec-rails/README.md

 foo.must_equal 100
 ```

-All existing Rails test cases that subclass ActiveSupport::TestCase will continue to work and I personally suggest that you  still use what I call the subclass convention vs the outer describe test case convention.
+All existing Rails test cases that subclass ActiveSupport::TestCase will continue to work and I personally suggest that you still **use the subclass convention** vs the outer describe test case convention.
 However either will work.

 ```ruby
 require 'test_helper'